lyanmm/auto-import-route/README.md

 2. React-Router(v6)
 3. TypeScript

-You can also use in Vue, with Vue-Router(v3)
+You can also use in Vue, with Vue-Router.

 ## Recommended IDE Setup